nikolakule/GeoIP/README.md

 ![GEOIPGIF](https://user-images.githubusercontent.com/114435669/197496036-aca416d9-4188-4da6-8cb1-f91679cf9db5.gif)

 Python-flask script, thanks to ip-api.com shows your IP location or the location of the entered address, on the HTML&CSS page 🙃

+- Commercial use of ip-api.com service is prohibited without PRO service plan.
+Use at your own risk. ↩